 Sometimes the beauty of a dish lies in its simplicity.
 I like such dishes, where the flavors of few key ingredients come together into something more than the sum of their parts.
-In this fall-winter salad, the licorice taste of fennel is muted with vinaigrette, and only a hint of it comes through, accented with vanilla, almond and black pepper notes. —QueenSashy
+In this refreshing winter salad, the licorice taste of fennel is muted with vinaigrette, and only a hint of it comes through, accented with vanilla, almond and black pepper notes. —QueenSashy

-- Prepare the vinaigrette.
+Prepare the vinaigrette.
 Slice the vanilla bean in half lengthwise and scrape the seeds carefully.
 In a small bowl, mix the oil, vanilla seeds, vinegar, salt and pepper.
 Whisk until well blended and creamy.
 Taste and if needed adjust acidity and flavors (vinaigrette is a personal thing).
 Let the vinaigrette rest for about an hour.
 (I usually make a little bit more vinaigrette, just in case.)

-- Cut off fennel stalks close to the bulb.
+Cut off fennel stalks close to the bulb.
 Reserve the stalks.
 Reserve a couple of fronds for garnish and keep the rest for another use.
-Remove any discolored outer layers, and cut off the root end.
+Remove any discolored outer layers from the bulb, and cut off the root end.
 Halve the fennel lengthwise (do not remove the core).
-Slice the fennel very, very thinly crosswise, not quite see through but close, by hand or with a mandolin.
+Slice the fennel and then the stalks very, very thinly crosswise, not quite see through but close, by hand or with a mandolin.

-- Toss the fennel with the vinaigrette.
+Toss the fennel with the vinaigrette.
 Let the salad rest for about 15-30 minutes for flavors to develop.
-If needed, adjust the seasoning and serve cold or at room temperature.
+If needed, adjust the seasoning, garnish with fronds and serve cold or at room temperature.